101 Cooking For Two

 whisking sauce in pan

-• Reduce heat to low and add 1 cup of shredded cheese.
-I used cheddar.
-Whisk until smooth and remove from heat.
+• Reduce the heat to low and add 1 cup of shredded cheese.
+Whisk until the cheese is fully melted and the sauce is smooth, then remove from the heat.

 added cheese and whisk sauce